School bus rules 2023-24

 - Instruct your child that if they drop something outside of the bus to leave it where it falls.
 They should only attempt to retrieve the object with the driver or another adult’s supervision, when the bus has gone and the road is clear.

 - Children should wait a safe distance away from the road.

 - Make sure your child is ready five minutes before the scheduled pick up time.

 - Please be home or arrange for someone to be home at the time your child is normally dropped off.
+In addition, we cannot leave a child (second grade or lower) to be dropped off without the presence of an adult.
 Please review the Code of Conduct with your child.
 It helps when parents reinforce the rules and regulations set forth by the district.